Dans-labs/dariah/docs/Components.md

   [this](http://redux-form.com/6.8.0/docs/api/Field.md/), section **2.
 A stateless function**

-  > You must define the stateless function outside of your render() method, or else it will be recreated on every render and will force the Field to rerender because its component prop will be different.
+  > You must define the stateless function outside of your render() method, or else it will be recreated on every render and will force the Field to re-render because its component prop will be different.
-  If you are defining your stateless function inside of render(), it will not only be slower, but your input will lose focus whenever the entire form component rerenders.
+  If you are defining your stateless function inside of render(), it will not only be slower, but your input will lose focus whenever the entire form component re-renders.

   and